UPT-TIK-Team/Helpdesk/README.md

 ## Getting started

-tikaj HELPDESK is completely build on our in house framework "Scone", Scone is based on CodeIgniter framework.
+UNSIKA HELPDESK is completely build based on CodeIgniter framework.

 To start with the project follow these steps: